selinajcheng/Research/progress.md

     - [X] Restart the count (0/12)
     - [X] After obj_6 and angle 330, calculate and save setup's score out of 72 and the percentage
     - Basically this same workflow's results except more refined in the code
+- [X] Run the experiment and get findings
+    - Call InternLM XComposer-2d5-7B (recommended for complex visual tasks)
+    - First results:
+        - Total,5/72,6.9,10/70,14.3,4/69,5.8
+    - Had to run again because of error in code for saving data to .csv

 ### 2025-07-28 (Monday)
 - [X] Test out rewriting the prompt and seeing what elicits the best response